nicolehagemeister/M-Library/Exchange-rate/readme.md

 Function that queries the Brazilian Central Bank's PTAX service (via `olinda.bcb.gov.br`) for currency exchange rates, plus a sample query that:

 1. Fetches the exchange rate for a given period.
-2. Groups the data by month, keeping the latest rate of each month.
+2. Sorts the results and keeps only the single most recent quote in the period.
 3. Falls back to a backup source (e.g. a table saved on SharePoint) if the API call fails.

 ## Files